knuxify/fxtumblr/README.md

 * Install Python 3
 * Create a venv for the packages:
-  * The preferred way to do this is to use Poetry - install Poetry, run `poetry install --no-root` and run the later shell scripts through `poetry run ./run-xxx.sh`
+  * Run `python3 -m venv venv`, then `. venv/bin/activate`; then get all the dependencies with `pip3 install -r requirements.txt`
-  * If you don't want to use Poetry, run `python3 -m venv venv`, then `. venv/bin/activate`; then get all the dependencies with `pip3 install -r requirements.txt`
+  * For testing, the preferred way to do this is to use Poetry - install Poetry, run `poetry install --no-root` and run the later shell scripts through `poetry run ./run-xxx.sh`
 * Copy `config.yml.sample` to `config.yml`
 * Modify config according to your needs
 * Install nginx and Hypercorn, copy nginx config (`fxtumblr.nginx`) into your sites-available, modify it to use your domainn name, `ln -s` it into sites-enabled